Overhead shot of a glucometer and sugar cubes representing diabetes management and sugar intake.

 About the Author: Dani

 Hi!
-Iโ€™m Dani, a final-year Human Nutrition student with a strong interest in gluten-free cooking, gut health, UPF-free and whole-food living.
+I’m Dani, a Human Nutrition graduate with a strong interest in lifestyle medicine, gut health, metabolic health, UPF-free, whole-food, and gluten-free cooking.
 Your visit means the world to me!

 I share simple recipes, nutrition tips, lifestyle experiences, and insights into living with food intolerances.